 As a toddler or preschooler, your child may lack the self-control to express anger peacefully.
 Instead, they may naturally lash out, perhaps hitting or biting in frustration.

 temper tantrums―there are things you can do to shape your child's behavior.

 "Control yourself."
-Well, they can't yet.
-Remember, toddlers have little natural self-control.
+They can't yet.
+Remember, young children have little natural self-control.
 They need you to teach them not to kick, hit, or bite when they are angry, but instead to express their feelings through words.

 Instead of fighting.
 Teach your child to say

-"no" in a firm tone of voice, to turn his back, or to find compromises instead of fighting with his body.
-Through example, you are teaching your child to settle differences with words—more effective and more civilized—than with physical violence.
+"no" in a firm tone of voice, to turn their back, or to compromise instead of fighting with their body.
+Through example, teach them that settling differences with words is more effective--and more civilized—than using physical violence.

-Time-outs are OK.
-There's also nothing wrong with using a time-out when your child's behavior is inappropriate, and they can be used in children as young as one year old.
-See
+Use time-outs sparingly.
+There's also nothing wrong with using a time-out when your child's behavior is inappropriate.
+Time-outs should be a last resort, however.

 Control your own temper.
-Always watch your own behavior around your child.
-One of the best ways to teach him appropriate behavior is to control your own temper.
+One of the best ways to teach them appropriate behavior is to watch your own temper.
 If you express your anger in quiet, peaceful ways, your child probably will follow your example.